andrewjswan/mediaportal-fanart-handler/README.md

 push holiday images for current holiday<br/>
 and more ...

-#Scope
+## Scope
 The scope of this plugin is to:

-scrape htbackdrops site for music fanart for all artists stored in your MP music database.<br/>
+scrape sites for music fanart for all artists stored in your MP music database.<br/>
-scrape htbackdrops site for music fanart for currently played artist.<br/>
+scrape sites for music fanart for currently played artist.<br/>
 push music fanart for now played music track (artist images)<br/>
 push music fanart for browsed music artist in myMusic plugin<br/>
 push music fanart for browsed/played music artist in myMusicPlaylist plugin<br/>